adnan1306/adnan1306.github.io/_pages/about.md

 * I am a PhD student at the Vector Institute and the University of Calgary, supervised by [Dr. Yani Ioannou](https://yani.ai/) and [Dr. Rahul Krishnan](https://www.cs.toronto.edu/~rahulgk/).
-* My research goal is to make large foundational models, such as LLMS, smaller and efficient.
-Currently, my work focuses on developing training  methods for Sparse Neural Networks
+* My research goal is to make large foundational models, such as LLMs, smaller and efficient.
+Currently, my work focuses on developing efficient training methods for Sparse Neural Networks.
+I am also interested in understanding the training dynamics of (Sparse) Neural Networks, weight/permutation symmetries of Deep Neural Networks, and their effect on optimization and developing a better understanding of the loss landscape.
+Previously, I worked on Neural Tangent Kernel to better understand Shorcut Learning in Neural Networks.
-* My research goal is to develop machine learning (ML) algorithms that have the human-like ability to continuously learn (continual/lifelong learning) and generalize well using minimal or no labeled data (self- supervised learning) for applications in computer vision, in particular, medical imaging.
-I'm also interested in understanding learning in neural networks using Neural Tangent Kernels.
+* My research is supported by NSERC, Borealis AI, Digital Research Alliance of Canada and Killiam Fellowship.
-* I received my Bachelor’s Degree in Electronics & Electrical Engineering from Indian Institute of Technology Guwahati and MASc degree from the University of Waterloo.
+* I received my Bachelor’s Degree in Electronics & Electrical Engineering from the Indian Institute of Technology Guwahati and a MASc degree from the University of Waterloo.

 # Academic Services: